nvimdev/dope/README.md

 │   └── package.json
 ```

-- `core` heart of cosy it include the api of cosy
+- `core` heart of dope it include the api of dope
 - `modlues` plugin module and config in this folder
 - `snippets` vscode snippets json file

 ## Usage

-- Click button `Use this template` It will genereate a new repo based on cosy on your github
+- Click button `Use this template` It will genereate a new repo based on dope on your github

 ### Cli tool

-`bin/dope` is a cli tool for cosy config. run `./bin/dope help` check more detail
+`bin/dope` is a cli tool for dope config. run `./bin/dope help` check more detail

 you can use `/bin/dope debug ui,editor` for debug modues. when you get trouble
 this is useful for your debug, this command mean disable `ui editor` modules.Then